Can Octopus still work for EV drivers without a driveway?

 - Map your charging week.
 Write down where the car would sit for long enough to charge: home street, work, supermarket, gym, car park or rapid hub.

 - Price the real chargers.
 Use Electroverse, Zapmap and the network apps.
-Use live prices, not a national average.
+Use live prices, not a national average, and include any subscription fee you would need to pay.

 - Separate car charging from home energy.
 Decide whether Octopus helps both, or whether it mainly helps the home while public charging is handled separately.